khanmjk/altsoftwareplanning/README.md

 ## 6. Tips & Best Practices

-* **Save Regularly:** Use the "Save" buttons frequently, especially "Save All Changes" in Edit System and "Save All Capacity Configuration" in Capacity Tuning, and "Save Current Plan" in Year Plan.
+* **Save Regularly:** Use the "Save" buttons frequently to persist your changes.
 * **Iterative Definition:** Start with high-level entities and gradually add detail.
-* **Consistent Naming:** Use clear and consistent names for all entities.
-* **Data Model First:** For new complex features, define the data model structure in `js/data.js` and update sample/default data before building the UI.
-* **Leverage Tooltips:** Hover over labels, buttons, and column headers for explanations.
-* **Use the Narrative:** The Capacity Tuning narrative provides a detailed story of your capacity calculations – use it to validate your inputs.
+* **Use the Dashboard:** Regularly check the Strategic Goals and Accomplishments dashboards to track progress and celebrate wins.
-* **Roadmap vs. Year Plan:** Use the "Roadmap & Backlog" view for broader strategic planning and initiative definition.
-Use the "Year Plan" view for detailed engineering capacity allocation and commitment for a specific period.
+* **Roadmap vs. Year Plan:** Use the "Roadmap & Backlog" view for broader strategic planning and the "Year Plan" view for detailed engineering capacity allocation.

 ---

 ## 7. Known Limitations (MVP)

 * **Single User, Local Storage:** Data is saved in your browser's local storage.
-No backend server or multi-user collaboration.
+No multi-user collaboration.
 * **Limited Import/Export:** General import/export for initiatives/plans to CSV/Excel is a future enhancement (though tables built with `EnhancedTableWidget` like Engineer List and Roadmap Table support export).
 * **No True Skill Matching:** While skills are tracked for engineers, there's no automated matching to initiative requirements for resource suggestions.
-* **UI for Advanced Planning Entities:** While the data model supports Goals, Themes, Project Managers, Work Packages, and Plan Archiving, dedicated UI views for managing all aspects of these (beyond basic linking in initiatives or adding PMs to a roster) are still under development or planned.
+* **UI for Advanced Planning Entities:** While the data model supports Goals, Themes, Project Managers, Work Packages, and Plan Archiving, dedicated UI views for managing all aspects of these are still under development or planned.
-* **Manual Refresh for Some Cross-View Updates:** Some complex data interdependencies might occasionally require a manual refresh of a view (e.g., by navigating away and back) if a direct data-driven UI update isn't immediately implemented for all edge cases.

 ---